azman0101/django-selenium-vagrant/README.md

 This repo will work on Mac, Linux, or Windows, since all the execution and test running takes place on a Debian Virtual Machine, run by VirtualBox/Vagrant.

 The VM itself is configured by chef-solo.
-This ia all handled automatically by this repo.
+This is all handled automatically by this repo.